What Is Hemp & Why Is July National Hemp Month?

 When the English set sail across the Atlantic to establish colonies, one of the main focuses was on growing cash crops to send back home to England for sale.
 Most of us learn about Virginia and their plentiful tobacco harvests, but many don’t realize that hemp was nearly just as important.

 In fact, many other colonies, including Georgia, Massachusetts, and Connecticut, grew hemp as a valuable cash crop – some even made growing hemp mandatory.
 Even George Washington himself once told a plantation manager to let hemp “grow everywhere.”

 This practice continued well into America’s early history, and by 1850 nearly 17 million acres of hemp were planted across the nation.
-There were only 78,200 acres worth of hemp planted in the US in 2018 to put that into perspective – talk about a fall from grace.
+To put that into perspective, there were only 78,200 acres worth of hemp planted in the US in 2018 – talk about a fall from grace.

 So how did hemp go from being America’s cash crop darling to needing multiple federal bills to see the light of day?
 In short – racism and greed.